V744 Centauri

 V744 Centauri, is a semi-regular variable pulsating star in the constellation Centaurus.
 Located 3 degrees north north east of Epsilon Centauri, It ranges from apparent magnitude 5.1 to 6.7 over 90 days.
 It is unusual in that it is a red star with a high proper motion (greater than 50 milliarcseconds a year).
+When it is near its maximum brightness, it is visible to the naked eye under good observing conditions.

+In 1964, Wolfgang Strohmeier et al. announced the discovery that the star is a variable star.
+It was given its variable star designation, V744 Centauri, in 1968.